datawowio/k-sequencing-php/README.md

 | page     | 	interger | No | default 0|
 | per_page 	     | string      | No | default 20 |

-Note:
-- You must choose id or custom_id for search.
+Note: You must choose id or custom_id for search.
 Not both.
-- Image data dynamic by project token.

 ##### --- Example